 Consortium for Policy Research in Education

 CPRE unites seven of the nation's top research institutions in an effort to improve student learning through research on education reform, policy, and finance.
-CPRE's school finance and teacher compensation research at UW-Madison is led by Allan Odden, CPRE Co-director.
+CPRE at UW-Madison focuses on Educator Effectiveness, Human Capital Management and Educator Compensation.
+In addition, CPRE at UW-Madison provides technical assistance, conducts program evaluations and policy support in their focus areas.

 The Consortium for Policy Research in Education (CPRE) Group at the University of Wisconsin-Madison has produced a series of papers that addresses the compensation aspect of the strategic management of human capital in public education.